Södertörn University Library: SöderScholar

 What does Open Access mean?

-Södertörn University's publishing is Open Access
+Södertörn University publish Open Access

 There are different ways of publishing Open Access